 I've also tried many things that I didn't like and/or didn't work at all.
 It's been a journey of trial and error and wins and losses.
-I remember thinking that I would take the leap of faith that would change my life drastically, then I'd sit back and watch everything fall into place.
+I remember thinking that I would take the leap of faith and it would change my life drastically, then I'd sit back and watch everything fall into place.

 My plan was to leap, but I didn't think much about what would happen next.
 I just knew that if I didn't leap, I'd be pushed and I didn't want that to be my story.
 I was tired of chasing appearances and a lifestyle that my heart didn't want.

 Along the way I've learned to fall more gracefully.
-It's not a one time thing.
-You fall.
-You bounce.
-You soar.
-It becomes a dance.
 Every time you are lifted up and every time you drop, you gain wisdom that expands your mind and opens your heart.
 How you fall becomes part of your artistry and your growth.
 If only we could see falling as a sign of progress.

 Falling off the pedestal allows you to be free.

-GG Renee Hill is a writer, speaker and advocate for self-discovery through writing.
-A candid voice for mental health and self-care, GG writes about the joys and challenges of living an authentic life and becoming a fully expressed woman.
+GG Renee Hill is an independent author, speaker and advocate for self-discovery through writing.
+A candid voice for mental health and self-care, GG writes about the joys and challenges of living an authentic life and being a fully expressed woman.
 Her books, courses and workshops empower women to embrace all their layers, creatively and shamelessly.
-She brings her experience as a blogger, memoirist, ghostwriter and coach to the products and services she offers on her website, allthemanylayers.com.
+She brings her experience as a blogger, memoirist, ghostwriter, and coach to the products and services she offers on her website, allthemanylayers.com.
 Currently, she is seeking representation and writing a book of personal essays about her mental health journey.
 She lives in Maryland with her partner and three children and can be found on Instagram and Twitter @ggreneewrites.